-Brien Roche is an experienced vehicle accident attorney, and is knowledgeable in collisions involving bicycles and cyclists.
-We serve all of Northern Virginia, including Fairfax, McLean, Vienna, Burke, Annandale, Falls Church Reston, Centreville, Manassas, Alexandria, Herndon, Arlington, and Loudoun County.
+Brien Roche has dealt with claims of all sorts involving bikes, cars, trucks, etc. We serve all of Northern Virginia, including Fairfax, McLean, Vienna, Burke, Annandale, Falls Church Reston, Centreville, Manassas, Alexandria, Herndon, Arlington, and Loudoun County.
 Call, or contact us for a free consultation.
 At Brien Roche Law, we put your interest ahead of the insurance company.
 You should not sign any Releases relating to your personal injury claim without having them reviewed by counsel.
-Likewise, you should not accept any checks from the insurance company unless you are prepared to reach a settlement with them.
+Most importantly, you should not accept any checks from the insurance company unless you are prepared to reach a settlement with them.
 Typically, it is not advisable to do that until you know the full extent of your injury.

 For more information on bicycle accidents see the pages on Wikipedia.